FranzLuepke/NodeJS_ROS_Test/README.md

 node src/server.js
 ```

-Then in another tab run the client to connect to ws://localhost:8081/
+Then in another tab run the client to connect to ws://localhost:8081/ (This won't work if server is not running)
 ```
 node src/client.js
 ```